Firefds/FirefdsKit/README.md

-# Firefds Kit [Pie]
+# Firefds Kit [Q]

-Xposed module for Samsung Pie devices.
+Xposed module for Samsung Q devices.

 This application also uses Root access to apply some Samsung CSC features.